 Rex has established written policies and procedures designed to ensure timely compliance with ASX Listing Rule disclosure requirements and accountability for compliance.
 When the Company makes an announcement to the market, that announcement is released to the ASX.
-A copy of each announcement is posted on the Company's website following release to the market by the ASX.
+ASX announcements are approved for release by the Board or an approved delegate.
+A copy of each announcement is circulated to all Directors and posted on the Company's website following release to the market by the ASX.
 Rex's Continuous Disclosure Policy sets out its policies and procedures with regard to complying with its disclosure obligations under the Listing Rules.